What Does a Translator or Interpreter Do?

 - Translators often work from home.

-- The U.S. Bureau of Labor Statistics (BLS) classifies this as a "Bright Outlook" occupation because employment is expected to grow much faster than the average through 2024.
+- The U.S. Bureau of Labor Statistics (BLS) classifies this as a "Bright Outlook" occupation because employment is expected to grow much faster than the average from 2016 to 2026.

-- According to the BLS, demand will be high for people who can translate French, German, Portuguese, Russian, Spanish, Chinese, Japanese, Hindi, Korean, as well as Arabic and other Middle Eastern languages.
-There will also be a big call for sign language interpreters (Interpreters and Translators.
-Occupational Outlook Handbook 2014-15).
+- According to the Bureau of Labor Statistics, demand will be high for people who can translate French, German, Portuguese, Russian, Spanish, Chinese, Japanese, Hindi, Korean, as well as Arabic and other Middle Eastern languages.
+There will also be a big call for sign language interpreters.

 How to Become a Translator or Interpreter

 Licensing requirements vary by state.
-See the Licensed Occupations Tool from CareerOneStop to learn about the requirements in the state in which you want to work.
+See the Licensed Occupations Tool from CareerOneStop to learn what they are where you want to work.
 The Administrative Office of the United States Courts certifies Federal Court Interpreters.
 Individual states certify interpreters who work for state courts.

 Several organizations offer certification for translators and interpreters, but getting it is strictly voluntary.
-It can prove your proficiency and, in turn, this makes you a more competitive job candidate.
-Some of the organizations that offer certification are The American Translators Association, AIIC (International Association of Conference Interpreters) and the National Association of the Deaf.
+It can prove your proficiency and, in turn, this will make you a more competitive job candidate.
+Some of the organizations that offer certification are The American Translators Association, AIIC (International Association of Conference Interpreters), and the National Association of the Deaf.

 What Soft Skills Do You Need to Succeed in This Career?

-In addition to your technical skills, you will need certain soft skills, or personal characteristics, to succeed in this occupation.
+In addition to interpreting and translation skills, particular soft skills, or personal characteristics, will allow you to succeed in this occupation.

 - Active Listening: To accurately interpret speakers' words, you must be able to understand them.

-- Verbal Communication: The ability to speak clearly is extremely important when you are interpreting.
+- Verbal Communication: The ability to speak fluently is essential when you are interpreting.

 - Reading Comprehension: You must be able to understand written documents if you are to translate them accurately.